Qiskit/rustworkx/CONTRIBUTING.md

 Rust is the primary language of retworkx and all the functional code in the libraries is written in Rust.
-The Rust code in retworkx uses [rustfmt](https://github.com/rust-lang/rustfmt) to enfore consistent style.
+The Rust code in retworkx uses [rustfmt](https://github.com/rust-lang/rustfmt) to enforce consistent style.
 CI jobs are configured to ensure to check this.
 Luckily adapting your code is as simple as running: